PicnicSupermarket/spinnaker-helm/charts/spinnaker/README.md

   contexts:
   # Names of contexts available in the uploaded kubeconfig
   - my-context
-  # This is the Spinnaker account that you would like to use to
+  # The Spinnaker account that you would like to use to deploy Spinnaker itself
-  # deploy Spinnaker itself with.
+  # with.
   deploymentAccount: my-context
 ```